 Sexual assault is a difficult subject to talk about.
 However, it is also a discussion we need to have.
-Throughout our years of legal practice, we've represented countless clients throughout DuPage County, Cook County, and Illinois in complex sex crimes cases including sexual assault, sexual abuse, and many other types of sex crime charges.
+Throughout our years of legal practice, we've represented countless clients throughout DuPage County, Cook County, and the state of Illinois in complex sex crimes cases including sexual assault, sexual abuse, and many other types of sex crime charges.
 We know all too well that in a sex crimes investigation, so much hangs in the balance.

 You might be thinking: If I'm being investigated for a sex crime, then isn't my life already over?

 Not necessarily, we say.

-There's no denying that any sex crimes accusation is serious.
+There is no denying that any sex crimes accusation is serious.
 In the state of Illinois and in DuPage County, a first-time sexual assault conviction is a Class 1 felony with a sentence 4-15 years in prison, and sentencing increases sharply with each following conviction.
 Anyone convicted of sexual assault is also required to register as a sex offender in the Illinois sex offender registry -- sometimes for life.
-Realistically speaking, a sexual assault conviction will harm your future in countless ways.
+Realistically speaking, an Illinois sexual assault conviction will harm your future in countless ways.

 However, a sex crime or sexual assault investigation does not have to lead to a conviction, and there are strategic ways of dealing with the police if you have been accused of sexual assault in Illinois or DuPage County.
 To find out how you can protect yourself during a sexual assault investigation, just keep reading.

 Dealing With An Illinois or DuPage County Sex Crimes Investigation?
 Here's What You Should Know

 During a sexual assault investigation, every choice you make matters.
 In some instances, your actions can make or break the case.
 Knowing your rights and speaking with care can turn an investigation in your favor, while saying the wrong thing can do the opposite.